 - 1. Employer growth and size the more employers and the larger the employer within a vanpool service area, will result in additional vanpools on the road; - 2.
 Gas prices when gas prices rise, commuters tend to consider vanpooling; - 3.
-Traffic congestion the greater the roadway congestion, the more likely commuters will consider vanpooling; and, - 4.
+Traffic congestion the greater the roadway congestion and commute distance, the more likely commuters will consider vanpooling; and, - 4.
 Employer subsidies should an employer also offer subsidies or benefits to offset the cost to vanpooling, the more likely there will be vanpools formed at that employer.

-Early on, the Southern California CTCs recognized that the region's vanpool activity, in general, crosses county lines (RCTC's intra-county vanpools only account for 43% of active vanpools).
+Early on, the Southern California CTCs recognized that the region's vanpool activity, in general, crosses county lines (RCTC's intra-county vanpools only account for 37% of active vanpools).
 As a result, in 2007 the CTCs agreed that the subsidy will be provided and statistics reported into the NTD, based on where the vanpool's employer resides.
-Since the Inland Empire employer market is not as robust as Orange or Los Angeles counties, it is definitely more of a challenge to work with and promote vanpooling in Western Riverside county.
+Since the Inland Empire employer market is not as robust as Orange or Los Angeles counties, it is challenging to work with and promote vanpooling in Western Riverside county.
 In addition, one of the largest employers in the RCTC vanpool service area, the County of Riverside, does not participate in VanClub because they have an internal rideshare vehicle program.

-Even with these constraints and obstacles, from July 2019 to March 2020, the vanpool program resulted in:
+Even with these constraints and obstacles, from July 2019 to January 2021, the vanpool program resulted in:

-- 125,029 unlinked passenger trips;
+- 34,684 unlinked passenger trips;

-- 1,021,442 vanpool miles travelled; and,
+- 402,833 vanpool miles travelled; and

-- 26,692 vehicle revenue hours.
+- 9,197 vehicle revenue hours.